 - The Cancer Genetics Program does not charge until our specialists actually see the patient or family members.

 - Patients may schedule genetic consultations at multiple sites in Pittsburgh, at Magee-Womens Hospital, the Hillman Cancer Center, or UPMC Lemieux Sports Complex UPMC Magee-Womens Specialty Services.

 - Telemedicine services are also available in Altoona, Erie, Farrell, Johnstown, Northwest, and Williamsport.

 Call the Cancer Genetics Program at 1-800-454-8156 to:

-- Get current days of operation and locations for genetic consults.
+- Get current locations for genetic consults.

-- Refer people for consults.
+- Refer patients for consults.